Qiskit/qiskit-serverless/docs/guides/08_multi_cloud_deployment.rst

 Guide: multi cloud deployment
 ####################################

 ``Quantum Serverless`` is a project that contains different resources.
-One of the most important ones is the ``client``.
-As we saw in other guides like `configuring quantum serverless </guides/03_configuring-quantum-serverless.html>`_ we can connect this library with local and non-local resources.
+One of the most important ones is the ``client`` that you can connect with local and non-local resources.

-The main purpose of this guide is explain you step by step how to deploy these resources to be able to use that client with your desired configuration.
+The main purpose of this guide is explain you step by step how to deploy these resources to be able to load and use that ``client`` with your desired configuration.

 So, you will be able to look up information in this guide for: